akshatkhaitan/Covax/README.md

 ![im1](https://user-images.githubusercontent.com/68317448/176400072-f0a45a00-e35e-46f4-9c3a-344adbb3ea84.png)

 This was my Database Management Course Project.
 It is inspired by the co-win portal used by the Goverment of India for the covid vaccination.
-It has three seperate Login Options : Admin( Government Offificals ) , Vaccination Centers and the Citizens.
+It has three seperate Login Options : Admin( Government Officials ) , Vaccination Centers and the Citizens.

 * Users can easily manage their bookings and track their vaccine schedule.
 * The users can filter centers according to the vaccine and pincode preference.